 By increasing the duties of local agency officials, the bill would impose a state-mandated local program.
-The bill would also provide that a city or county is not required to comply with these provisions until the city's or county's next general plan revision.
+The bill would also provide that a city or county is not required to comply with these provisions until a specified agreement is entered into between the federal government and the state to fully reimburse all claims approved by the Commission on State Mandates and paid by the Controller that cities and counties would be eligible to file as a result of the enactment of this bill and until the city's or county's next general plan revision.
+It would make these provisions inoperative on the January 1 following the date that this agreement is terminated.